 The composition of the Risk Management Committee as on date of report was as under:

-Sr. No Name of the Director Designation

-1 Shri Abidh Abu Bakkar Chairman
+Sr. No Name of the Director Designation 1 Mr Abidh Abubakkar Chairman a) The last three Annual General Meetings (AGMs) were held as under:

-2 Shri.
-Sabu Thomas Member

-3 Shri.
-Joby George Member
+2 Mr. Murali NA Member 3 Mr. Joby George Member

 General Body Meetings